PSORLab/EAGO.jl/README.md

 pkg> add EAGO
 ```

-Currently, EAGO is tied to a 0.19+ or greater version of JuMP.
-This allows a replication
-of some of the internal features shared by EAGO and JuMP's AD scheme aka
-generation of Wengert Tapes pass evaluators between JuMP and EAGO etc.
+Currently, EAGO is tied to version 1.11 of JuMP.
+This allows a replication of some of the internal features shared by EAGO and JuMP's AD scheme, e.g., generation of Wergert Tapes, passing evaluators between JuMP and EAGO, etc.

 ```julia
 pkg> add JuMP
 ```

-EAGO v0.6.0 is the current tagged version and requires Julia 1.2+ for full functionality (however Julia 1.0+ versions support partial functionality).
-Use with version 1.5 is recommended as the majority of in-house testing has occurred using this version of Julia.
-The user is directed to the [**High-Performance Configuration**](https://psorlab.github.io/EAGO.jl/Optimizer/high_performance/)
-for instructions on how to install a high performance version of EAGO (rather than the basic entirely open-source version).
+EAGO v0.8.0 is the current tagged version and requires Julia 1.6+ for full functionality (however Julia 1.0+ versions support partial functionality).
+Use with version 1.8 is recommended as the majority of in-house testing has occurred using this version of Julia.
+The user is directed to the [**High-Performance Configuration**](https://psorlab.github.io/EAGO.jl/Optimizer/high_performance/) for instructions on how to install a high performance version of EAGO (rather than the basic entirely open-source version).
 If any issues are encountered when loading EAGO (or when using it), please submit an issue using the Github [**issue tracker**](https://github.com/PSORLab/EAGO.jl/issues).

-## Bug reporting, support and feature requests
+## Bug Reporting, Support, and Feature Requests

 Please report bugs or feature requests by opening an issue using the Github [**issue tracker**](https://github.com/PSORLab/EAGO.jl/issues).
 All manners of feedback are encouraged.

-## Current limitations
+## Current Limitations
 - Nonlinear handling assumes that box-constraints of nonlinear terms are available or can be inferred from bounds-tightening.
 - Only currently supports continuous functions.
 Support for mixed-integer problems is forthcoming.

-## Work In Progress
+## Work in Progress
 - Extensions for nonconvex dynamic global & robust optimization.
 - Provide support for mixed-integer problems.
 - Update EAGO to support nonsmooth problems (requires: a nonsmooth local nlp optimizer or lexiographic AD, support for relaxations is already included).